mazwat/mazwat.github.io/arduino-lm.md

 # Arduino

+The following materials are derived from the *Arduino lecture*.
+The video lecture is included at the bottom of the [document](#video-lecture).
+{: .callout .callout--warning}

 In this lecture we will look at Arduino in subsequent lectures we will explore the other elements of the workflow.

 ## Introduction to the Arduino UNO